-$1-2 No-Limit Hold’em cash games are one of the most popular and common poker games played today.
-In this short ebook, Zachary Elwood examines 35 actual $1-2 NLHE hands, finding meaning in opponents’ physical and verbal behavior.
+$1-2 No-Limit Hold’em cash games are the most common type of poker games played today.
+In this short ebook, Zachary Elwood examines 35 actual $1-2 NLHE hands, finding meaning in some common physical and verbal behaviors from his opponents.

-The ebook bundle comes with the book in 3 formats: PDF, EPUB, and Kindle (MOBI).
+The ebook bundle comes with the book in 3 formats: PDF, EPUB, and Kindle (Mobi).
 (And if you have Kindle, it’s easy to sync the file with your Kindle reader.)
-If you’d prefer to buy it from the Kindle store, click here.)
+If you’d prefer to buy this from the official Kindle store, click here.

 Zachary Elwood is the author of the books Reading Poker Tells (2012) and Verbal Poker Tells (2014).
-Reading Poker Tells has been called the “best book on poker tells” by many players, both amateur professional.
-(Read more reviews for this book.)
+Reading Poker Tells has been called the “best book on poker tells” by many players, both amateur and professional.
+(Read more reviews for that book.)

-In his latest ebook, Elwood explores what some common low-stakes behaviors are likely to mean and explains the “why” behind them.
-He then delves into ways of making practical, strategic use of that behavioral information.
+In this short ebook focused on $1-2 live games, Elwood explores what some common low-stakes behaviors are likely to mean and explains the “why” behind them.
+He then delves into ways to make practical, strategic use of that behavioral information.

 Being “easy to read” can put recreational players at a big disadvantage.
-Perhaps most importantly, this book will help recreational poker players eliminate their own poker tells and compete on a more even-playing field with better players.
+This book will help recreational poker players eliminate some common poker tells and compete on a more even-playing field with better players.

 Behaviors discussed in the ebook include: